st0pli/LafTools/docs/no/README.md

 - Tilgjengelige Docker Images og Portable Edition
 - Ekstra hjelpere som notater, manualer osv...

+# 🌱 Hva er det med navnet?

+- `L` -> Linked
+- `A` -> Asynchronous
+- `F` -> Fantastic

+In essence, LafTools is a suite that offers a series of linked, asynchronous, and fantastic toolsets.

+Rest assured, this project will evolve in remarkable and fantastic ways over time.
+This project needs more time, just like wine, gets better with time.

 # 🌠 Forhåndsvisning

 > LafTools er fortsatt under utvikling, brukergrensesnittet, avhengighetene eller forutsetningene kan endres etter behov.